What are Orthopedic Shoes and Why You Should Wear Them

 While wearing shoes offers protection and much more, it’s not enough just to wear any pair of shoes.
 In fact, wearing shoes that are poorly made or shoes with insufficient cushion or support that were designed for fashion but not function and comfort, can do more harm than good.

-Orthopedic shoes are footwear designed with special features that support the feet and provide comfort and pain relief.
-This type of shoe can do wonders not only to your feet, but also ankles, legs and lower back.
+Orthopedic shoes are designed with special features that support the feet and provide comfort and pain relief.
+This type of shoe can do wonders not only for feet, but also for your ankles, legs, and lower back.
+Orthopedic shoes designed for foot pain are specifically crafted to enhance foot health and alleviate discomfort, ensuring both improvement in conditions and reduction in pain.

 What are the benefits of orthopedic shoes?

-Each orthopedic design feature offers different unique benefits.
-Some features are always important and should be present in any orthopedic shoe (like the ones we have shared below), while others are more specific.
+Each orthopedic design feature offers different unique benefits depending on the foot shape.
+Some features are always important and should be present in any orthopedic shoe (like the ones we have shared below), while others are more specific for those with sensitive feet, heel spurs, or chronic foot pain.

 Arch support